Counseling that integrates relational, somatic, and depth-oriented work

 We use body-based regulation, nervous system awareness, and practical structure to support clarity and rhythm.

-Instead of fighting your system, you learn how to work with it and finally feel less burnt out by your own mind.
+Instead of fighting your system, you learn how to work with it and feel less burnt out by your own mind.

 -